jlmess77/mate-ports/README.md

 	# fetch http://people.freebsd.org/~mezz/script/matemerge.sh

 You will need to edit in the marcusmerge in your editor.
-Although, you can use the flag options instead of edit it but it's much easier if you edit it.
 The two variables, `SRCDIR` and `DESTDIR` are what you need to change it.
 You may skip `DESTDIR` if it's same default in your FreeBSD.
 To merge mate-ports into FreeBSD ports:

 	# sh matemerge.sh